Christopher II of Denmark: Biography

 Being the brother of King Eric VI who reigned from 1286 until 1319, Christopher was a possible heir to the throne.
 As a young man with the title of Duke of Estonia, he supported the politics of his brother.
 Among other things he arrested Archbishop Jens Grand in 1294.
 But later on he joined the opposition and went into exile at the death of Eric in 1319.

 The magnates wanted a weak royal power, and Christopher was elected as king in January 1320; in return he signed a contractual håndfæstning, the first time this kind of document was used as a coronation charter.
 He received a "bankrupt estate" in which entire regions of the kingdom were mortgaged to German and Danish magnates.
 The conditions of the charter were very hard, because they limited his ability to assess taxes, as well as demanded payments on the mortgages.
 Christopher could make no decision regarding the realm without the consent of the nobility and the bishops.
 The privileges of the nobility and the church were included in the charter and new ones were included.
 No bishop could be imprisoned, exiled, or fined without the pope's approval, no secular court could try any churchman, no church land or property could be taxed, the nobles could raise fees or rents on peasants, no noble could be forced to fight abroad or forced to pay to outfit soldiers to fight abroad, the king was required to ransom captured noblemen within a year, all taxes imposed since the reign of Valdemar Sejr on nobles or church were to be lifted, but the kingdom's debts were to be paid.
-This shift of power away from the king would last until 1660.
+This shift of power away from the king lasted until 1660.

 Despite signing the charter, King Christopher ruled as if it did not exist.
 Since he could not tax the church or Danish nobles he levied disastrous taxes on the German territories and peasants.
 During the following years Christopher tried to strengthen his position by reviving Erik's policy of warfare against the duchies, counties, and cities of northern Germany.
 This resulted in new mortgages and taxes, and very soon he was in conflict with both the church and the magnates.